 The final option is a stepper motor with a uStepper controller.
 The uStepper is an ultra compact stepper motor controller board, it is Arduino compatible with a built in stepper driver, it can be mounted directly on to the back of the stepper motor.
 In addition to this it also has a rotary encoder, this allows absolute position tracking of the motor shaft making missed stepped detection possible.
 The uStepper also has a built in temperature sensor next to the stepper driver, allowing for continuous temperature monitoring.

 The uStepper needs to be programmed through the Arduino IDE to carry out the operations you require.
 To simplify this an Arduino library is available for uStepper which provides functions for all the main features.

 This is a very simple kit to build.
 Mark Carew, of Openbuilds, has made an excellent instruction video showing you how to build this linear actuator.
-This video can be found in the tab named “Documentation” directly under the thumbnail pictures above
+This video can be found in the tab named “Documentation” directly under the configurator pictures above.

 what you will be getting

-Everything to build a belt driven linear actuator as to Mark Carew’s specification, with the options chosen above.
-A NEMA17 stepper motor is an optional addition, if you choose not to have a NEMA17 stepper motor, you will still get the mounting hardware, belt, and pulley.
+Everything to build a NEMA17 Belt Driven Linear Actuator as to Mark Carew’s specification.
+A NEMA17 stepper motor is an optional addition, if you choose not to have a NEMA17 stepper motor, you will still get the mounting hardware.